-Tour de France riders today take on the only individual time trial in this year's race, a 27.2km (16.9-mile) loop that starts and finishes in Pau, so they'll be swapping to TT bikes for the day.
+Tour de France riders today take on one of two individual time trials in this year's race, a 27.2km (16.9-mile) course that starts in Changé and finishes in Laval Espace Mayenne, so they'll be swapping to TT bikes for the day.

 Time trial bikes tend to have steeper frame angles than road bikes, the idea being to pivot the rider further forward around the bottom bracket for a more aerodynamic, flat-backed riding position.

-Canyon's Speedmax CF SLX time trial bike, for instance, as used by both Movistar and Katusha–Alpecin, has a seat angle that's a whopping 80.5° (in all frame sizes) whereas the Ultimate CF SLX road bike's seat angle is about 73.8° (depending on the frame size).
+Canyon's new Speedmax CFR Disc time trial bike, for instance, as used by both Movistar and Alpecin-Fenix, has a seat angle that's a whopping 80.5° (in all frame sizes except for the large where it's 80.37°) whereas the Ultimate CF SLX road bike's seat angle is about 73.8° (depending on the frame size).

 A time trial bike's head tube is also shorter, as a rule.
-It's 128mm on a medium sized Speedmax CF SLX compared with 155mm on an Ultimate CF SLX.
+It's 83mm on a medium-sized Speedmax CFR Disc compared with 155mm on an Ultimate CF SLX.

 The front end of most high-end time trial bikes is also lower because the stem is integrated into the head tube so it doesn't add any height.
-Nicolas Roche's Cervelo P5, above, is a good example.
+Cervelo's P5 is a good example.

 Time trial bikes come with frame tubes and features that use airfoil shaping to slip though the air with the minimum of drag.

-The Merida Time Warp TT belonging to Rohan Dennis (who has now abandoned this year's race), for instance, is typical of the genre in its use of a super-deep head tube and a seat tube that is cut away around the leading edge of the rear wheel.
+The Merida Time Warp TT is typical of the genre in its use of a super-deep head tube and a seat tube that is cut away around the leading edge of the rear wheel.
 The seat tube is shaped for aerodynamics too, as are the seatstays which join the seat tube low to minimise the bike's frontal area.

 Rather than trailing away gradually, frame tube profiles are typically cut off square at the back.
 This maintains most of the aero performance of a deeper tube while saving weight and staying with UCI equipment rules.